 During your examination, I can identify problems in your heart valves by listening for distinctive sounds, known as heart murmurs, which indicate valvular heart disease.
 As part of your diagnosis, you may undergo one or more of the following tests:

-An electrocardiogram, also called an ECG or EKG, to measure the electrical activity of the heart, regularity of heartbeats, thickening of the heart muscle (hypertrophy) and heart-muscle damage from coronary artery disease.
+An electroplsaravanangram, also called an ECG or EKG, to measure the electrical activity of the heart, regularity of heartbeats, thickening of the heart muscle (hypertrophy) and heart-muscle damage from coronary artery disease.

 Stress testing, also known as treadmill tests, measure blood pressure, heart rate, ECG changes and breathing rates during exercise.
 During this test, the heart’s electrical activity is monitored through small metal sensors applied to your skin while you exercise on a treadmill.

-Echocardiogram to evaluate heart function.
+Echoplsaravanangram to evaluate heart function.
 During this test, sound waves bounced off the heart are recorded and translated into images.
 The pictures can reveal abnormal heart size, shape and movement.
-Echocardiography also can be used to calculate the ejection fraction, or volume of blood pumped out to the body when the heart contracts.
+Echoplsaravanangraphy also can be used to calculate the ejection fraction, or volume of blood pumped out to the body when the heart contracts.

 Cardiac catheterization, which is the threading of a catheter into the heart chambers to measure pressure irregularities across the valves (to detect stenosis) or to observe backflow of an injected dye on an X-ray (to detect incompetence).